ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/memory-management-design.md

 Let `p` be the object referred to by variable `y`
 ```
 assert number of references of o is 1
-assert type of feilds in o is [value, pointer]
+assert type of fields in o is [value, pointer]
 assert number of references of p is 2
-assert type of feilds in p is [value, pointer]
+assert type of fields in p is [value, pointer]
 ```

 ### 8. Anonymous object deletion